Xtr126/XtMapper-docs/src/content/docs/blissos/wifi_hotspot.md

 Before you begin, ensure you have:
 - A Bliss OS or Android-x86 system installed.
 - Unpacked system.sfs to allow modification: https://docs.blissos.org/knowledgebase/troubleshooting/remount-system-as-read-write/.
-- Extract the required files from cuttlefish images: [Android CI](http://ci.android.com/) or download a .zip containing the binaries from: https://t.me/blissx86/261552.
+- Extract the required files from cuttlefish images: [Android CI](http://ci.android.com/) or download a [.zip](https://t.me/blissx86/261552).
 - A high degree of Linux terminal skills, as it involves complex file manipulations and system modifications.

 ### Steps to Enable Wi-Fi Hotspot